 In v1.8.7, the page size almost doubled but the load time and the number of requests have only slightly changed.

-Version 2.0 follows a similar pattern, even ending up having a larger page size, but in the end, it still has a superior performance compared to the older version.
+Version 2.0 follows a similar pattern, but even with a larger page size, it still has superior performance compared to the older version.

 Astra Starter Site with the Majority of Modules Active